schymans/VOM/README.md

         /vom-input
             input files needed by the model and example forcing data

+## Documentation

-A copy of the model documentation can also be found at: https://vom.readthedocs.io/en/latest/
+The model documentation can be found at: https://vom.readthedocs.io/en/latest/

-An offline version of the documentation can be found in html-format in the folder VOM-docu/build/html/
+An offline version of the documentation can be found in html-format in the folder VOM-docu/build/html/.
+Two additional pdf files containing equations, can be found in VOM-docu:
+- Equations.pdf
+- Watbal3.pdf

+The directory html_docu contains hand-written html documentation.
+This is helpful for compiling and running the model.

+The directory Fordocu contains automatically generated documenation based on commens in the .f90 files.
+This one is helpful for understanding the structure of the source code.